samsuh/2026-journal/README.md

 ## 2/16/26 - Monday
 Seollal holiday is Wednesday this week, and i thought things would start being affected tomorrow, but a lot of things are already affected.
 I should prob move up the prep and go grocery shopping and stuff today instead of tomorrow.

+Goals for today:
+- Go grocery shopping - buy unscented wet wipes and dish towels.
+- Move motorcycle so Im not blocked in if people go away for a week.
+- ThreeJS - finish Camera lesson
+- Music Theory - rewrite out the major scales again, associate with number of sharps and flats.
+Try to do everything from memory.
+-

 ## 2/15/26 - Sunday
 This week is a holiday week, so gotta plan the gym closures accordingly.
 Get an extra workout in.